Battle of Menin (1793): Background

-Houchard knew the Dutch dispositions, which were as follows.
-On the right flank, the Prince of Hesse-Darmstadt occupied Wervik and Comines.
-In the center the Hereditary Prince held Menen itself with 6,000 men with 4 battalions under Wartensleben pushed forward into Roncq and Halluin.
+Houchard knew the Dutch dispositions, on the right flank, the Prince of Hesse-Darmstadt occupied Wervik and Comines.
+In the center the Hereditary Prince held Menen with 6,000 men with 4 battalions under Wartensleben pushed forward into Roncq and Halluin.
 On the left flank the Prussians of Von Geusau and Reitzenstein occupied Tourcoing and Lannoy.
 Houchard ordered Antoine Anne Lecourt de Béru to Bailleul to meet up with Joseph de Hédouville who marched there with his troops from Houthem by way of Poperinge.
 Pierre Marie Joseph Salomon Dumesny was already there on 11 September.

-The three French generals lost valuable time at Bailleul in preparation, but their presence remained hidden from the Dutch.
+The three French generals lost valuable time at Bailleul in preparation but their presence remained hidden from the Dutch.
 This was also evidenced by the narrative of De Bas, representing the Dutch perspective, who reported the French attack as a complete surprise.
 In the morning of 12 September, two columns of French troops under Dumesny and Hédouville finally left Bailleul for Menen, marching along the left bank of the Leie.

 At Bailleul, Dumesny's division counted 10,000 troops and Hédouville's division numbered 6,500 men, including foot chasseurs led by Claude-Sylvestre Colaud.
 These troops advanced east along the north bank of the Leie toward Wervik, forming the left prong of the French attack.
-Meanwhile, Béru's division with 10,000 to 11,000 soldiers moved north from the camps near Lille, forming the right prong.
+Béru's division with 10,000–11,000 soldiers moved north from the camps near Lille, forming the right prong.
 The Lille division was split into a left column under Jacques MacDonald, a center column led by Béru and a right column under Pierre Dupont.

 The battle

-The evening of 12 September strong French detachments had already reached the woods around Bousbecque and Roncq (where they surprised an outpost of the Dutch regiment-"Van Brakel," with a loss 40 men), while Beaulieu arrived at the Leie with six squadrons of cavalry and six battalions of infantry (not the hoped-for 14,000, but still about 8,000 men).
+The evening of 12 September strong French detachments had already reached the woods around Bousbecque and Roncq (where they surprised an outpost of the Dutch regiment "Van Brakel," with a loss 40 men), while Beaulieu arrived at the Leie with six squadrons of cavalry and six battalions of infantry (not the hoped-for 14,000, but still about 8,000 men).
 Here the Hereditary Prince personally welcomed him and led him across the Leie to a camp near Wevelgem, where the Austrians stayed overnight.
 Meanwhile, Dutch troops forced the French vanguard, advancing in two columns toward Menen and Halluin, back near Halluin.
 In these skirmishes the Prince of Hesse-Darmstadt was severely wounded.